tbrown/adventures/_drafts/1918-05-01-jenny-skunk.markdown

 was plain to see that Jenny hadn't forgiven him.

 For some time Unc' Billy said no more, but he grew more and more restless.
-You see, he knew it would soon be time for Farmer Brown's boy to come to let the hens out and feed them.
+You see, he knew it would soon be time for Farmer Brown's girl to come to let the hens out and feed them.
 At last he ventured to speak again.